 The cart was then advertised as the Stevens Club Car and remain in a three-wheel configuration until the four-wheel Caroche model came out in 1970.

-The company was sold again in 1973 to the Johns Manville Company, and in 1978, Billy Dolan and the other expats from E-Z-Go purchased the company.
+The company was sold again in 1973 to the Johns Manville Company, and in 1978, Billy Dolan and the other ex-pats from E-Z-Go purchased the company.
 They bought all trademark patents and rights under the name CC Manufacturing and continued production of the Caroche until the model DS was introduced in 1981.
 Ingersoll Rand acquired the company in 1995.

 Club Car and E-Z-Go were in a bitter rivalry for many years, and the same year Billy and Bev Dolan parted ways, Yamaha entered the Market.

-The Tripco (Tri Powered Corp) Tee Birdie was introduced in the late 1950s in Austin, Tx and feature a 36-volt electric version and a 7-hp Kohler powered version.
+The Tripco (Tri Powered Corp) Tee Birdie was introduced in the late 1950s in Austin, Tx and features a 36-volt electric version and a 7-hp Kohler powered version.
 The cart was designed by Bill Bales, and the plant closed in the 1960s.
 After the T-Birdie plant closed in Galva, Il, Keith Huber purchased the remaining inventory and produced the Flagmaster.
 It was named after his invention, a spring-loaded signaling flag to be used on tractors back before they had lights.
 Keith Huber is credited with creating the first electronically controlled acceleration for golf carts.
 Unfortunately, it was this innovation that caused the failure of the company, because some of the controllers failed spectacularly resulting in runaways or fires.
 Keith Huber’s death in 2008 was the result of a tractor rollover.

 Everyone knows Harley Davidson makes motorcycles, but few people have any idea that they once made a fantastic line of golf carts starting way back in the ’60s.
 Harley Davidson manufactured golf carts with a distinctive “classic” body style that changed little over the 19 years they were produced.